Disney Plus UK: Disney+ price, release date, app info and top shows

 Now, everybody smile. @TheSimpsons are coming to #DisneyPlus.
 Start streaming November 12. pic.twitter.com/M8zTYmELb7October 28, 2019

-What we can't tell you yet is how much of The Simpsons you'll be able to watch in the UK – deals with Channel 4 and Sky mean that the available content might be restricted, at least for the first few months or years of Disney+ in the UK.
+What we can't tell you yet is how much of The Simpsons you'll be able to watch in the UK – deals with Channel 4 and Sky mean that the available content might be restricted, at least for the first few months or years of Disney+ in the UK (there has been talk that Sky and Disney will continue to share The Simpsons between them).
 Stay tuned for future updates as the launch date gets closer.

 Disney Plus streaming, content and image quality